marbetschar/marco.betschart.name/blog/the-foundations-of-my-personal-knowledge-management-system.md

 _My publishing platform is powered by [GitBook](https://www.gitbook.com/) - you are looking at it right now: It's this website._

-The publishing platform is where all my distilled knowledge is available for my future self as well as the broader audience.
+The publishing platform is where all my distilled knowledge is available for my future self as well as a broader audience.
 On this platform, you'll find everything I'm working on - along with howtos, manuals and best practices which proved to be useful for me.

 ## 2. Zettelkasten